Optimal multiple testing under family-wise error control: elementary symmetric polynomials and a scalable algorithm: Main results

+\begin{sloppypar} Each outer iteration performs $K$ bisection updates, each requiring $O(\log(U_{\rm final}/\delta))$ function evaluations, where $U_{\rm final}$ is the final upper bracket after any doubling.
+The coefficient tensors $a_k$ and $b_{\gamma,k}$ are precomputed once from the fixed batch at total cost $O(K^4 N)$; with them cached across all sweeps, each outer iteration then costs $O(K^3 N \log(U_{\rm final}/\delta))$.
+The cache memory footprint and the no-cache variant, which recomputes the tensors each sweep, are detailed in Supplementary Section~\ref{sec:supp_impl}. \end{sloppypar}

-In practice, the dominant cost is the Monte Carlo evaluation.
-With $N = 10^5$ and $\delta = 10^{-4}$, a single experiment takes approximately $70$ seconds for $K = 3$ and $1{,}200$ seconds for $K = 12$ on a single core.
-The algorithm is embarrassingly parallel across Monte Carlo samples.
+In practice, the dominant cost is evaluating the empirical targets over the Monte Carlo batches.
+With $N = 10^5$ and $\delta = 10^{-4}$, SPOT alone takes about $3.1$ seconds for $K = 3$ and $48$ seconds for $K = 12$ on a single core; the full experiment, which also includes the evaluation phase and the baseline procedures, takes about $11$ and $133$ seconds respectively.
+SPOT is embarrassingly parallel across Monte Carlo samples.